 Resource type: Case study

-Superfast Business Cornwall is helping a Cornish business achieve its ambition of being one of the foremost adventure centres in the country.
+Cornish business achieve its ambition of being one of the foremost adventure centres in the country.

 Hangloose Adventure is based at the Eden Project and boasts England’s longest and fastest zip wire, among many other adrenaline-filled experiences like a giant cliff swing and free fall simulation called The Drop.